-The Province of British Columbia is in the process of developing a made-in-BC wild salmon strategy that will support restoring healthy and abundant wild salmon stocks in B.C.
-Read more about the winter 2018/2019 public engagement process.
+The Province of British Columbia developed a made-in-BC wild salmon strategy that will support restoring healthy and abundant wild salmon stocks in B.C.
+Read more about the framework for this process and strategy here.

 - Restoration and enhancement of wild salmon populations;

 - Sustainable fisheries management and stewardship opportunities for communities; and

 - New economic development opportunities to assist viable and sustainable community-based fisheries.